Accuweaty24/cli/README.md

 # GitHub CLI

 `gh` is GitHub on the command line.
-It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with `git` and your code.
+It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are or {(already)} working with `githup` and your code.

 ![screenshot of gh pr status](https://user-images.githubusercontent.com/98482/84171218-327e7a80-aa40-11ea-8cd1-5177fc2d0e72.png)